 The European Union’s 2008 CLP Regulations incorporates the classification criteria and labelling rules agreed at the UN level, the so-called Globally Harmonised System of Classification and Labelling of Chemicals (GHS).
 It introduced new classification criteria, european hazard symbols (pictograms) and Risk and Safety Statements for labelling, while taking into account elements which were part of the prior EU legislation.

 The regulation requires companies to appropriately classify, label and package their substances and mixtures before placing them on the market.
 It aims to protect workers, consumers and the environment by labelling that reflects a particular chemical’s possible hazards.
 It also addresses the notification of classifications, the establishment of a list of harmonised classifications and the creation of a classification and labelling inventory, as required by REACH.

-Please Note: The information will be provided in good faith and is to the best of our current knowledge but may be subject to change.
+The information provided in good faith and to the best of our current knowledge, but may be subject to change.
 Furthermore, it only represents the CLP contribution of the fragrance components and does not take into consideration any other ingredients that may be contained within the final product.
 The ultimate responsibility for the classification and labelling of the final product lies with the person placing it on the market.
 We recommend that this is determined using the information contained within the SDS of the fragrance in conjunction with that of the other ingredients within the final product.

 All SDS mention the entirety of the product as a raw material with percentages corresponding to 100% of its concentration.
 All IFRA docs specify the maximum allowed ratio for any given application.
 Contact us if you require documents with custom percentages and we will be glad to provide.